 Incidentally, Privé Swiss’s CT location is more popular, which is only surprising if you are new to the realm of holistic psychiatric treatment centers.
 (They recently also opened a new flagship wellness center in Ivoryton, CT that allows Privé Swiss to serve a wider audience.
 Thus, individuals can experience the center for programming while staying locally at various historic B&Bs and Inns.)

 As Augusten Burroughs explains very succinctly in an article for Town & Country, “Stylish California places seem to advertise heavily and lure celebrities with exotic services that blur the line between treatment and spa… In New England, you have the oldest, most elite private mental health treatment facilities in the country.”

-One of those facilities is Privé Swiss, which is today renown for their research-backed treatments and world class staff.
+One of those facilities is Privé Swiss, which is today renowned for its research-backed treatments and world-class staff.
 It is easily the most exclusive, most comprehensive one-on-one psychological-emotional treatment center in the country.

 But what sets them apart is not so much the luxurious estate (though that certainly helps) but rather the program’s emphasis on working with seasoned, industry-vetted mental health professionals.

 “We’re blessed here in Connecticut as we’ve got Yale right nearby,” Kunzli explains.

 “Most of our professionals are people who teach and who have been in private practice for 30, 40, 50 years.
 I require anyone working with our clients to have a long-term established private practice.
 We put together a custom team for each individual client.
 For example, if someone has trauma, or they have disordered eating behaviors, then I put specialized providers on their treatment plan.”